Top Pentagon policy chief resigns a day after Esper’s ouster from DOD

 A copy of his resignation letter was obtained by Politico.
 “I am particularly grateful to have been entrusted with leading the dedicated men and women of Policy, who play a key role in our Nation’s security,” he wrote.
 “Now, as ever, our long-term success depends on adhering to the U.S. Constitution all public servants swear to support and defend.”

-Mr. Anderson‘s departure could pay the way for retired Army Brig.
-Gen. Anthony Tata, who was President Trump‘s nominee for the top policy job until he was pulled from consideration due to controversial twitter messages that critics accused of being Islamophobic.
+Mr. Anderson’s departure could pave the way for retired Army Brig.
+Gen. Anthony Tata, who was President Trump’s nominee for the top policy job until he was pulled from consideration due to controversial twitter messages that critics accused of being Islamophobic.

 Sign up for Daily Newsletters